duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 #### My Instant Answer returns "things" where visuals are important

 The [Media](#media-template-group) template group works well when an image is a significant part of the display of an item, as might be a title and a rating.
+Also consider the [Movies](#movies-template-group) template group.

-Examples that make a great fit for `media` include:
+Examples that make a great fit for the Media or Movies template groups include:

 - TV shows/[Movies](https://duckduckgo.com/?q=currently+in+theaters)
 - Games
 - [Courses](https://duckduckgo.com/?q=computer+science+online+course)

+If your Instant Answer results *are* themselves images or videos, consider the [Images](#images-template-group) or [Videos](#videos-template-group) template groups.

 #### My Instant Answer returns detailed "lookup" information